Felicity Ward: Early life

 Ward grew up in Killcare, a small coastal town on the Central Coast of New South Wales.

 Career

 Early TV and stage work

 She first came to public attention in the Logie-nominated sketch show The Ronnie Johns Half Hour, especially her character work as six-year-old Poppy, German nihilist Gretchen and lawn bowls instructor Heidi.

 Ward made several appearances on the ABC's Spicks and Specks during its six-year run until 2011.
 She also hosted The Comedy Hour on 774 ABC Melbourne.

-From 2006 to 2009, Ward has performed alongside fellow 3rd Degree member Heath Franklin (as Chopper) in the highly popular comedy festival show "Chopper's Fuckin Bingo".
+From 2006 to 2009, Ward performed alongside fellow 3rd Degree member Heath Franklin (as Chopper) in the highly popular comedy festival show "Chopper's Fuckin Bingo".
 Ward played Chopper's ball girl and drug addict niece, Jenny.
 It has been performed in Melbourne, Adelaide and Sydney, including Chopper's Fuckin Christmas Bingo in 2007.